Commands

 Control commands

-is an integer.
+These commands control the operation of the switch matrix.
+Individual switches are addressed through subcommands of the SWitch# command, where # is an integer.
 How many switches are available is depends on the chosen firmware configuration, set when flashing the microcontroller firmware during assembly.